island-lang/island-lang.github.io/README.md

 ## Variables

-The `let` keyword is used define a new variable.
-A variable can be typed e.g. `let a: string`, or its type be inferred:
+The `let` keyword is used to introduce a new variable.
+A variable can be typed e.g. `let a: string`, or its type be automatically inferred:

 ```
 let a: string = "abc"